Sridhar (actor)

 Sridhar is an Indian actor in the Kannada film industry, and also a dance scholar, performer and choreographer, trained in Bharatanatyam.
 He also holds a degree in engineering.
 Sridhar is married to Anuradha, also a Bharatanatyam dance performer; both have performed for many dance shows as a duo.
+In 2014, he received Doctorate (D.Lit) for his thesis on the 'Socio-cultural aspects of the Male Dancer in Bharatanatyam' from the Kannada University, Hampi.

 Film career

+Kannada cinema

 He entered Kannada cinema as a hero in the film Amrutha Ghalige, directed by Puttanna Kanagal.
-Since then he has acted in more than 60 films and has won many awards for his performances.
+Since then he has acted in more than 65 films and has won many awards for his performances.
 He has acted in five languages- Kannada, Tamil, Telugu, Malayalam and Hindi.